KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 [self.callWindow setConfiguration:config];
 ```

-Once the CalllWindow is inited and the CallViewController is properly configured, you can present it, passing an implementation of [BDKIntent](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BDKIntent.html) protocol to the CallWindow.
+Once the CallWindow is inited and the CallViewController is properly configured, you can present it, passing an implementation of [BDKIntent](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BDKIntent.html) protocol to the CallWindow.
 In this sample app, we support two kind of call: outgoing and incoming, so there are two implementations of intent for the same ([BDKMakeCallIntent](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/BDKMakeCallIntent.html) and [BDKIncomingCallHandlingIntent](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/BDKIncomingCallHandlingIntent.html)).

 ```objective-c
 //To start an outgoing call we must create a `BDKMakeCallIntent` object specifying who we want to call, the type of call